Why the lip filler standard is too much

 If you’ve been getting your lips filled every 6 months or so, you may want to reconsider this regime.
 Dr Gavin Chan and Dr Mobin Master used MRI scans to determine how long dermal fillers actually last in your body.
 They discovered that dermal fillers last a lot longer than the 6 to 18 months manufacturers suggest.
 In some patients, dermal injectable treatments can last for up to a decade and can even migrate to other areas of your face.

-Dr Gavin Chan explains, “when dermal filler is injected into the vermillion (the red part) of your lip, it’s a very small space and is subject to muscle contractions when you talk, chew and smile.
-This dermal lip treatment can migrate out of your lip area into the area above your lip.
-When this happens, you’ll think the lip filler has gone, and probably want to get some more.
+Dr Gavin Chan explains, “When the dermal filler is injected into the vermillion (the red part) of your lip, it’s a very small space and is subject to muscle contractions when you talk, chew and smile.
+This dermal lip treatment can migrate from your lip area into the area above your lip.
+When this happens, you’ll think the lip filler has gone and you probably want to get more.
 But this is not the solution.
-The lip injection hasn’t gone, it’s just hiding above your lip.”
+The lip injection hasn’t gone; it’s just hiding above your lip.”

 Find out more about this groundbreaking MRI dermal filler study.